Gulf Coast Scenic Drive – Rosemary Beach to Apalachicola

 These communities west of Panama City have the look of more affordable beach vacation destinations and or an affordable retirement community.
 Not at all sparkly and upscale like Seaside and Rosemary Beach.

 On your way south of St. Joe, Highway 98 and Highway 30A part company again.
-30A runs along the Gulf past the entrance to St. Joseph Peninsula and past Indian Point, a smaller peninsula that is primarily a vacation home community, but has a nice secluded RV and Tent Campground at the tip.
+30A runs along the Gulf past the entrance to St. Joseph Peninsula and past Indian Point, a smaller peninsula that is primarily a vacation home community, but has a nice secluded RV and Tent Campground-Indian Pass at the tip (They road out the hurricane with minimal damage).
+Another noteworthy spot south of St. Joe is St. Joe Bay Golf Course (see our review).
 Along this route there is a string of barrier islands: St. Vincent, Cape St. George, and St. George Island.
 The first two can only be reached by boat; but there is a 3 mile long bridge across Apalachicola Bay to St. George Island.

 If you elected to stay on Highway 98 on leaving St. Joe you’ll save about 15 or 20 minutes on your drive to Apalachicola, one of our favorite places along the Panhandle Gulf Coast.
 Unfortunately because it is protected by those barrier islands, Apalachicola doesn’t have those glamorous white sand beaches.
 You’ll have to drive out to St. George’s Island to get your “Gulf Beach Fix.”
 But for many other kinds of vacation entertainment we like Apalachicola a lot.
 It has several quaint restaurants and bars, even a brew pub, lots of neat little shops and galleries, some interesting parks, museums, a large number of historic register homes and structures, and some attractively restored B&Bs.
 It has a very walkable downtown area that is adjacent to the Apalachicola River Delta.
 There is adequate public parking in and around the downtown and while busy with tourists, it never seemed crowded.
 The oyster fishery in Apalachicola Bay and the Apalachicola River is reputed to be Florida’s finest so the oysters served here come right off the boat to the restaurant.